-The school recognises that in certain planned curricular activities, access to controversialHolywell Primary SchoolOnline Safety PolicyPage 3 of 25 and/or offensive online content may be beneficial for educational use.
+The school recognises that in certain planned curricular activities, access to controversial and/or offensive online content may be beneficial for educational use.
 In such circumstances, there is an expectation that access is pre-planned, risk assessed and recorded, and permission given by the Headteacher.